DDogCap/discfinder-app/FOUND_DISC_IMPORT_SETUP.md

 # Found Disc Import Setup Guide

-This guide walks you through importing found discs from your legacy Glide app into the DiscFinder application.
+This guide walks you through importing found discs from your legacy Glide app into the DZDiscFinder application.

 ## Overview